Blue Line: O'Hare branch

 Your New Blue: O'Hare Branch Track, Station and Other Improvements

-On December 5, 2013, Mayor Rahm Emanuel and Governor Pat Quinn announced a comprehensive improvement plan for the Blue Line O'Hare Branch (including the northern portion of the Dearborn Subway), an overhaul that will provide faster travel times and updated stations while creating more than 1,300 jobs.
+On December 5, 2013, Mayor Rahm Emanuel and Governor Pat Quinn announced a comprehensive improvement plan for the Blue Line O'Hare Branch (including the northern portion of the Dearborn Subway), an overhaul that would provide faster travel times and updated stations while creating more than 1,300 jobs.

 The $492 million plan, called Your New Blue, includes several track and station improvement projects along a 12.5-mile stretch of the Blue Line between the Grand and Cumberland stations, as well as upgrades to the signal system between the Jefferson Park and O'Hare stations.

-The track renewal builds upon the work done in the Dearborn Subway in 2007-08 and on the O'Hare Branch between Addison and O'Hare in 2008.
+The track renewal built upon the work done in the Dearborn Subway in 2007-08 and on the O'Hare Branch between Addison and O'Hare in 2008.
 With the track work planned under the Your New Blue project, all of the track between O'Hare and Downtown, though the Halsted Portal, will have been renewed.

-Funding for Your New Blue is expected to come from local, state and federal sources.
+Funding for Your New Blue was expected to come from local, state and federal sources.
 Approximately $136 million of the $492 million Blue Line rehabilitation project's price tag was paid for by the federal government, with $160 million coming from the state and $196 million from the city.

 On February 5, 2015, Mayor Emanuel and U.S. Department of Transportation Secretary Anthony Foxx announced an additional $120 million of federal funding toward the Your New Blue program.
 Mayor Emanuel and Secretary Foxx were joined by CTA Chairman Terry Peterson, CTA President Forrest Claypool and area labor leaders at the Cumberland Blue Line station, one of 13 stations receiving improvements as part of Your New Blue.
 The efforts and advocacy for this project by Senator Dick Durbin were instrumental in getting the $120 million in funding through the Transportation Infrastructure Finance and Innovation Act (TIFIA).
 TIFIA provides credit assistance for qualified infrastructure projects, and is designed to fill market gaps and leverage other investment by providing capital.
 According to CTA, the TIFIA loan was cheaper than issuing bonds and was expected to save the CTA $41 million in financing during the life of the loan.
 A similar loan was used to pay for the $240 million renovation and expansion of the 95th Red Line station, which began in 2014.
 In addition to $120 million from the Transportation Infrastructure Finance and Innovation Act, the project will get a $16 million Transportation Investment Generating Economic Recovery grant, Foxx said.